New European Commentary

 The king said to the people, I will surely go forth with you myself also-

 The significance of this is that David is harking back to how he had not gone out to war with his armies at the time of 2 Sam.
 11:1, and it had led him into the sin with Bathsheba.
-At every point we find him repentant and playing along with how God too was referring him back to previous points in his life.
+At every point we find God referring him back to that sin.
 It seems that after the sin, David insisted on going out with his troops to battle even when he was too old to effectively do so (2 Sam.
 21:17).
+It was the duty of Israel's king to lead Israel in battle; but David had failed to do so at the time of his sin with Bathsheba.
+And now he is being forcibly reminded that he is in fact incapable of leading Israel in battle, and the same point will be made in 2 Sam.
+21:17.
+It's not that God wanted to keep haunting David with his sin; rather was He earnestly trying to get David to re-live the sin and repent more fully, appreciating more what he had done to others.

 2Sa 18:3 But the people said, You shall not go forth; for if we flee away, they will not care for us; neither if half of us die, will they care for us-